NateShoffner/homepage/_posts/2015-03-03-dropbox-does-not-access-files-throughout-your-pc.md

 After creating a new file outside of my designated Dropbox directory, you can see it fires filesystem events to query the file.
 In particular, [QueryDirectory](https://msdn.microsoft.com/en-us/library/ff567047%28VS.85%29.aspx) operations which involve [checking the file path](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364980%28v=vs.85%29.aspx) to see if it belongs to a synced directory.

-{% include post_image.liquid filename="DropboxQueryOperations.png" alt="Dropbox Query Operation" title="Dropbox Query Operation" %}
+{% post_image filename="DropboxQueryOperations.png" alt="Dropbox Query Operation" title="Dropbox Query Operation" %}

 I'd expect another culprit to the the shell integration.
 Personally, I don't use the sync indicators myself, as I have other programs that use shell integration and it can cause conflicts.
 However, I'd imagine that the shell integration in Explorer requires the files/directories to be queried as well to check for sync status.